 I was never a big “gamer”, but I was at one time a boy, so yes, I did go through a period of playing video games.
 One of the games I best remember, and most enjoyed, playing was Madden NFL.
-But I recently recalled that no matter how I good I got, I never achieved the ultimate goal—winning the Super Bowl.
+But I recently recalled that no matter how good I got, I never achieved the ultimate goal—winning the Super Bowl.
 And the reason is this: I would always restart the season if I lost a game.
 I’m not talking about too many games.
 I mean a game.
 One!
-In my quest for perfection I never achieved THE goal.
+In my quest for perfection, I never achieved THE goal.

-If real life teams, coaches, and players took this approach—continuing to play if only they could keep a perfect record—you know how many teams would have won the Super Bowl?
+If real-life teams, coaches, and players took this approach—continuing to play if only they could keep a perfect record—you know how many teams would have won the Super Bowl?
 Answer: one.
 The 1972 Miami Dolphins.
 There have now been 51 Super Bowls played and only one team has been “perfect”.
 That means 50 teams have achieved the acme (thank you, Mr. Coyle, for that word) of their sport by being imperfect.

 I did a little research.
 The four teams that have won the most Super Bowls, collectively, have a .833 winning percentage in the seasons they won the Super Bowl.
 (Not perfect.)
-The two times Tom Brady (a.k.a. the GOAT) lost the Super Bowl was (or is it were?) to the New York Giants, who had a 10-6 and 9-7 regular-season record, respectively.
+The two times Tom Brady (a.k.a. the GOAT) lost the Super Bowl was to the New York Giants, who had a 10-6 and 9-7 regular-season record, respectively.
 (Not stellar.)
 The same season Peyton Manning won his second and final Super Bowl, he was statistically, well, awful (it feels wrong just saying that).

 I wanna be careful to not make this post about football, but I want you to understand something.
 You don’t have to be perfect to win.
 You can “lose”—sometimes a lot—and still achieve your goal.

-When it comes to fitness and nutrition, we often take an all-or-noting approach.
+When it comes to fitness and nutrition, we often take an all-or-nothing approach.
 We strive for perfection, resulting in us never achieving our goal.
 Here’s what I’ve observed from “champions” that have achieved their goal.

 1.)
 Winning is about, well, winning.